Mellon Collie and the Infinite Sadness: 2012 reissue

+30th anniversary edition

+On November 21, 2025, a 30th anniversary edition of the album will be released as a 6-LP set and as a 4-CD box set on January 9, 2026.
+This edition will contain previously unreleased material and live cuts.

 Track listing

 Mellon Collie and the Infinite Sadness was intended as a two-record set.
 The CD and cassette versions of the album are divided into two discs, entitled Dawn to Dusk and Twilight to Starlight.
 The vinyl version is divided into three records with six sides, entitled Dawn/Tea Time, Dusk/Twilight, and Midnight/Starlight.
 The vinyl release also features two bonus songs ("Tonite Reprise" and "Infinite Sadness"), and a completely rearranged track order.
-In 2012 the album was remastered and re-released as a 6 disc edition, with 3 bonus discs of music and a DVD and also on 4 Vinyl LPs which contained the regular CD track order instead of the original LP order.
+In 2012 the album was remastered and rereleased as a six-disc edition, with three bonus CDs and a DVD.
+A four-LP release that year retained the CD track order instead of the original LP order.